awslabs/aws-sdk-swift/reference/0.x/AWSElasticsearchService/ElasticsearchClientProtocol.md

 func describeElasticsearchDomains(input: DescribeElasticsearchDomainsInput, completion: @escaping (ClientRuntime.SdkResult<DescribeElasticsearchDomainsOutputResponse, DescribeElasticsearchDomainsOutputError>) -> Void)
 ```

-### describeElasticsearchInstanceTypeLimits(input:​completion:​)
+### describeElasticsearchInstanceTypeLimits(input:completion:)

 Describe Elasticsearch Limits for a given InstanceType and ElasticsearchVersion.
-When modifying existing Domain, specify the
+When modifying existing Domain, specify the \[DomainName\] to know what Limits are supported for modifying.

 ``` swift
 func describeElasticsearchInstanceTypeLimits(input: DescribeElasticsearchInstanceTypeLimitsInput, completion: @escaping (ClientRuntime.SdkResult<DescribeElasticsearchInstanceTypeLimitsOutputResponse, DescribeElasticsearchInstanceTypeLimitsOutputError>) -> Void)
 ```

-DomainName

-to know what Limits are supported for modifying.

-### describeInboundCrossClusterSearchConnections(input:​completion:​)
+### describeInboundCrossClusterSearchConnections(input:completion:)

 Lists all the inbound cross-cluster search connections for a destination domain.